 Also if you or your elderly parents have the needs of browsing the Internet to learn new skills, using a keyboard to type a book, watching movies online, or checking emails, you’d be better off getting a laptop.
 You can read this article best laptops for seniors for more information.

-Tablets for Elderly: What to Consider?
+Tablets for Elderly: What to Consider in 2020?